withastro/roadmap/proposals/0046-astro-env.md

   - This is not breaking for users projects nor integrations
   - Only my integration `astro-env` aims to provide the same features, so it will be deprecated
   - Integrations adding manual environment checks like https://github.com/MatthiesenXYZ/astro-ghostcms/ will be able to migrate

-# Unresolved Questions

-- How should the Adapter API look?
-- What's the name of the Cloudflare flag to enable the ALS?